hoodiehq/hoodie-account-server/how-it-works.md

 ### <a name="id-role"></a>The "id role" – because usernames can change.

 Access permissions can be set in CouchDB on a database level, by using usernames or roles.
-As usernames are prone to change, `hoodie-server-account` adds an id that is globally unique and will never change, and can therefore be used to reference ownership & permissions.
+As usernames are prone to change, `hoodie-account-server` adds an id that is globally unique and will never change, and can therefore be used to reference ownership & permissions.
 The id is added as the first entry in `"roles"`, for example if the account id is `abc4567`, the role is `id:abc4567`